podaac/data-subscriber/README.md

 If you're interested in a specific region, you can set the bounds parameter on your request to filter data that passes through a certain area.
 This is useful in particular for non-global datasets (such as swath datasets) with non-global coverage per file.

+***Note: This does not subset the data, it just uses file metadata to see if any part of the datafile passes through your region.
+This will download the entire file, including data outside of the region specified.***

 ```
 -b BBOX, --bounds BBOX
                       The bounding rectangle to filter result in.
 Format is W Longitude,S Latitude,E Longitude,N Latitude without spaces.
 Due to an issue with parsing arguments, to use this command, please use the -b="-180,-90,180,90" syntax when calling from